rbatllet/private-blockchain/docs/SEARCH_COMPARISON.md

-# Revolutionary Search Engine - Complete Search Types Comparison
+# Advanced Search Engine - Complete Search Types Comparison

 ## 📋 Executive Summary

-The Revolutionary Search Engine offers 5 main search types, each optimized for different use cases, performance requirements, and security needs.
+The Advanced Search Engine offers 5 main search types, each optimized for different use cases, performance requirements, and security needs.
 This comparison details what each type supports and its limitations.

 ## 🔍 Available Search Types